 All deliveries must be handled in line with social distancing measures.
 Staff must stand a minimum of 2m away from delivery drivers and must sanitise all items, and surfaces touched, immediately.
 Details on social distancing will be available throughout the building for any inbound deliveries.

 All sales must be made using contactless payment where possible.
-Cash will not be accepted.
+Cash will not be accepted and all payments must be taken at the table, not the bar.
 The card machine will be cleaned after each use.

-CA House visitors are permitted to use the toilet facilities located on the ground and first floors.
+CA House visitors are permitted to use the toilet facilities located on the ground and first floors but must wear a mask/face covering when doing so.
 Patrons are asked to adhere to the social distancing measures including a one-way door system in the Assembly Room.
 Sufficient signs have been erected to aid with social distancing measures and one-way systems.
 Toilets are cleaned, and rubbish disposed of, on a daily basis and patrons are asked to sanitise their touch points before and after use.

 Members are permitted to use the lift in CA House but are asked to adhere to social distancing rules.
 Only one person, or one household is permitted at a time.
 We encourage the use of the stairs where possible.